mherchel/herchel.com/src/blog/variables/index.md

 subtitle: "🌈"
 display: "false"
 ---
 I added an [easter egg](https://en.wikipedia.org/wiki/Easter_egg_(media)) to my blog last week.
-If you click and drag the background (you have to be on a screen wider than 1200px to do so), the background color will change.
-It's pretty silly, but I had a lot of fun doing it and looks pretty sweet.
+If you click and drag the background (you have to be on a screen wider than 1200px to do so), the page's primary color will change.
+It's pretty silly, but I had a lot of fun doing it and *I think* it looks pretty sweet.

 ![Napoleon Dynamite Meme](./sweet.jpg)

 Here's a [video of the color changing in action](./color-changing-variables.mp4), in case you're on mobile.

-Here's how it's done and why it's performant (sometimes).
+Anywho... here's how it's done and why it's performant (sometimes).

 ## First, let's set up the fixed background

-Before we can start messing with variables or React, let's get the background setup.
+Before we can start messing with CSS variables or React, let's get the background setup.

 My default background color is `deepskyblue`, which is a named color.